Home > Design > Muzzle Devices

 • Timing Shims: More precise; ideal for suppressor hosts or when timing is critical

-• Lock Nut: If a device is equipped with a lock not, this is used in place of washers or shims
+• Lock Nut: If a device is equipped with a lock nut, this is used in place of washers or shims

-Threads should be wet when the device is installed.
+Threads should be wet when the device is installed to ensure torque is effective and not simply trying to overcome friction.
 The options are:

 • Ultra-High Temp Grease (e.g., DuPont Molykote G-Rapid Plus): Should be used for devices installed with a crush washer or lock nut

-Devices that require timing often include a witness notch, index line, or should be test-fit with a timing gauge.
+Devices that require timing often include a witness notch, index line, or should be installed with a timing gauge.

 Pin/Weld and Legal Compliance